ooc-lang/ooc-lang.org/content/install.md

 And then close and re-open your terminal - or simply `source ~/.bashrc` or similar.

+If you've installed `rock` in an unusual location - for example, Homebrew installs applications under `/usr/local` - then `OOC_LIBS` must also include that location.
+For example:

+    #!bash
+    export OOC_LIBS=/usr/local/Cellar/rock/0.9.10:"$HOME/Dev"

+You may run into strange errors when trying to compile ooc programs if you forget this step!

 ## Installing sam

 [sam][sam] is a very useful command-line tool that will allow you to: